List of rulers of Bavaria: Post-monarchy

 In 1918, at the end of the First World War in the German Revolution of 1918–1919, Bavaria became a democratic republic within the Weimar Republic; the name for the period of Germany from 1919 to 1933.
-Since then, the heads of government of Bavaria have been ministers-president.
+Since then, the heads of government of Bavaria have been minister-presidents.

 Family tree

-Note that Dukes called Louis are usually numbered from Louis the Kelheimer (r.
+Dukes called Louis are usually numbered from Louis the Kelheimer (r.
 1189–1231), although four Dukes of Bavaria had been called Louis before that.
 The same applies to Dukes called Otto, who are sometimes renumbered starting with Otto III, the first Wittelsbach Duke of Bavaria.
 The highest number has been used in this chart to minimise confusion, with one exception: Ludwig is the German for Louis, but Kings Ludwig I, II and III are not numbered XV, XVI and XVII.

 The colours denote the Dukes, Electors and Kings over the following regions of Bavaria and under the following circumstances: